-During 2019 there has been a significant increase in the number of interested parties seeking to undertake sand mining on the Tiwi Islands, with a focus on the southern coastline of Bathurst Island.
+There remains significant interest from parties seeking to undertake sand mining on the Tiwi Islands, with a focus on the southern coastline of Bathurst Island.

 A few of the proponents have been better prepared than the majority, although difficulty is encountered when asked how the Tiwi will benefit from such sand extraction.